PayThePizzo/Predictive-Analysis-Notes/Theory/8 - COLINEARITY.md

 But the model will be useless if the multicollinearity is high, since it can inflate the variability of the estimation without any kind of bound

-Some more advanced methods do exist to deal with multicollinearity, for example ridge regression or Priciple Components Regression: we do not discuss these in the course
+Some more advanced methods do exist to deal with multicollinearity, for example **ridge regression** or **Priciple Components Regression**, we do not discuss these in the course

 ---